El talismán

-El Talismán (The Talisman) is a telenovela co-produced by Venevision and Univision Studios, starring Blanca Soto and Rafael Novoa as the main protagonists, and Aarón Díaz, Lola Ponce, and Marcela Mar as the main antagonists.
-Univision had announced that El Talismán would air on the network as part of the 2011–2012 programming schedule, and was confirmed to air in 2012 on November 11, 2011.
-Though 120 episodes were planned to be produced, the episode count was reduced to a total of 98 due to low ratings.
+El talismán (The Talisman) is a telenovela co-produced by Venevision and Univision Studios, starring Blanca Soto and Rafael Novoa as the main protagonists, and Aarón Díaz, Lola Ponce, and Marcela Mar as the main antagonists.
+Univision had announced that El talismán would air on the network as part of the 2011–2012 programming schedule, and was confirmed to air in 2012 on November 11, 2011.
+Though 120 episodes were planned to be produced, the episode count was reduced to a total of 101 due to low ratings.

-From January 30 to February 3, 2012, Univision aired El Talismán at 8pm/7c, replacing one hour of Una familia con suerte, and later at 9pm/8c from February 6 to March 9, 2012.
-Though El Talismán was seen by 5 million viewers during its premiere day, viewership declined over time during its prime time airings.
-As a result, Univision aired El Talismán at 1pm central from March 12 to June 15, 2012.
+From January 30 to February 3, 2012, Univision aired El talismán at 8pm/7c, replacing one hour of Una familia con suerte, and later at 9 pm/8c from February 6 to March 9, 2012.
+Though El talismán was seen by 5 million viewers during its premiere day, viewership declined over time during its prime time airings.
+As a result, Univision aired El talismán at 1 pm central from March 12 to June 15, 2012.